Website icon Xpert.Digital

 IoT sensors and data acquisition

 IoT sensors play a central role in modern automation.
-LPWAN, BLE, NFC and WLAN sensors enable the recording of precise real-time data for different applications.
-In clean rooms, specialized sensors are used for monitoring particles, temperature, moisture and air pressure.
+LPWAN, BLE, NFC, and WLAN sensors enable the collection of precise, real-time data for various applications.
+In cleanrooms, specialized sensors are used to monitor particles, temperature, humidity, and air pressure.

 Industry 4.0 and digital transformation

-The Bosch semiconductor plant in Dresden is considered a pioneer for Industry 4.0 and demonstrates the future of chipfearing.
-The highly automated, fully networked factory combines methods of artificial intelligence with integrated processes and self -optimizing systems.
+The Bosch semiconductor plant in Dresden is considered a pioneer of Industry 4.0 and demonstrates the future of chip manufacturing.
+The highly automated, fully networked factory combines artificial intelligence methods with integrated processes and self-optimizing systems.

 • Complete networking of all production steps